Ryan Foster (runner): Coaching career

 In 2016, Foster was hired as the head cross country coach at Division II Edinboro University of Pennsylvania.
 Prior to Edinboro, he served as an assistant coach at Penn State.
 He would coach there for 2 seasons before joining the University of Tennessee as an assistant in 2018.
 In 2021, he decided to return to his alma mater to coach.

+Notable athletes coached include Handal Roban.